 At this time, we don’t have any recommendations for specific companies to contact, but a little online searching on your part will reveal a few options to consider.
 When reaching out to these companies, bear in mind that your request for a completely flat-soled and wide toe box cycling shoe may be highly unusual to them, as they are still used to building more conventional shaped cycling shoes.
 Be persistent in your design requests and make sure you get what you want.
-The cost of buying custom cycling shoes is not cheap, with most pairs costing in the range of $1,200 to $1,500, so it’s extra important that everyone is clear up front about the shape and design features of the shoe.
+The cost of buying custom cycling shoes is not cheap, with most pairs costing in the range of $1,200 to $1,500, so it’s extra important that everything is clear up front about the shape and design features of the shoe.

 3. Alternative Shoe/Pedal Setup

 A third and final option for those seeking foot-healthy cycling footwear is to adopt an alternative shoe and pedal setup.
 Specifically, consider using a flat pedal with a thin and unobtrusive strap (such as Power Grips or Bicibands) that keeps your foot in place through the force of dynamic tension.
-This easy-in, easy-out setup provides a broad and flat support surface upon which to pedal, and perhaps most importantly, it offers you the opportunity to use the footwear of your choosing, which can mean a zero drop, wide toe box athletic shoe of the kind that we at Natural Footgear offer.
+This easy-in, easy-out setup provides a broad and flat support surface upon which to pedal, and perhaps most importantly, it offers you the opportunity to use the footwear of your choosing, which can mean a zero drop, wide toe box athletic shoe of the kind that we offer at Natural Footgear.

 Flat pedals come in a variety of styles, weights, and materials, and you can use Power Grips or Bicibands with all standard pedals.
-We’ve found this combination of products (i.e., Topo Shoes and a combination flat pedal/strapping system) to be a nice option when it comes to cycling and foot comfort and health.
+We’ve found this combination of products (i.e., men's and women's foot-healthy athletic shoes and a flat pedal/strapping system) to be a nice option when it comes to cycling and foot comfort and health.
 Natural Footgear co-founder Dr. Marty Hughes switched to this system a while back.
 Here are his thoughts on it:

 After adopting this new setup, I no longer used my modified road cycling shoes; even with the surgical techniques described above, I just couldn't achieve the same level of comfort and enjoyment that I could from my flat pedal/healthy shoe arrangement.